redice44/game-of-three/readme.md

 ## One Week

-Part of the One a Week Project
+Part of the One Week Project